david-zkr/ansible-environment/machines-config/workstation-20.20.20.254.md

 gpgcheck=0
 ````

-> RHEL ISO as repository, we are going to share it with apache to all machines in the environment
+> RHEL ISO as repository (first you have to mount it).
+We are going to share it with apache to all machines in the environment
 ````bash
 **/etc/yum.repos.d/RHELdisc.repo**